quartilefour/Winnow/README.md

  Environment consists of 3 containers.
  * postgres container as db.cscie599.com running on port 5432.
  * adminer container to view the contents of the db.
 The container is running adminer UI at http://127.0.0.1:8090, make sure to change the Database type to postgres(defaults to mysql)
- * webapp container that runs the django app.
-The Django app can be accessed in UI at http://127.0.0.1:8000
+ * webapp container that runs the springboot backend app.
+The springboot backend app can be accessed in UI at http://127.0.0.1:8000
  * ftpfiledownloader container to download ftp files from various sources.
  * bulkingestion container to insert into postgres from the compressed files downloaded to S3 by ftpfiledownloader container.